 The use of the Mortgage Credit Certificate benefit in determining qualifying ratios is subject to the current guidelines of the insurer and/or loan type.
 The lender is responsible for verifying MCC qualifications per GSE guidelines.
-There is no debt-to-income (DTI) or credit score limitations when using the MCC alone on a lender's in-house loan product.

 7.1 Underwriting Requirements